software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 Branches are commonly used to isolate work-in-progress code from the main branch.
 The main branch should only contain _working code_, which produces _deployment ready features_.
 This means that the _latest working version_ of our application can be found in the main branch at all times.
 We should be able to deploy this application for our users at any moment without issues.

 A new branch can be created with the `git branch <name-of-the-branch>` (replace the `<name-of-the-branch>` with name of the branch) command in Git Bash.
-Let's create a branch and _name it based on our first name without whitespaces_.
+Let's create a branch and _name it our first name without whitespaces_.
 For example, I would create the following branch:

 ```bash
 git branch kalle